tweedegolf/rust-training/slides/C-advanced-rust.md

 - The thing doing the polling is called the executor
 - Continuously polling is inefficient
-  - Cpu needs to stay active
+  - CPU needs to stay active
   - Difficult to do something else in the meantime
 - What can we improve?